-If you have been tracking your spending take a look back at where your money has gone.
-This will help you to look at what is being spent on necessities (such as fuel and utility bills) and what is being spent on things that are just nice to have (such as meals out and takeaway coffee).
-If you haven’t tracked your spending now is a good time to start, that way you’ll have a better idea on where your money is going when you go to review your budget again in the future.
+If this is your first time living out of home, you may have not encountered too many expenses up to now.
+As you move to a more independent lifestyle as a student, it’s important to understand what needs to be spent on necessities (perhaps textbooks and utility bills) and what is being spent on things that are just nice to have (such as nights out and takeaway coffee).
+If you haven’t tracked your spending before, now is a good time to start, and that way you’ll have a better idea about where your money is going when you go to review your budget again in the future.

 Next step would be to set out a budget – how much money is coming in each month and how much is going out?
-There’ll be a certain amount of money that has to go out for things such as rent, loan repayments, school fees, and fuel.
+There’ll be a certain amount of money that has to go out for things such as rent, transport, and food.
 However, as you will have discovered in the previous step, there may be certain amounts of money going out that can be reduced or totally stopped.
 Setting out a budget will help you get a clearer picture of just how much you can save by spending a little less or completely sacrificing unnecessary expenses.
 You might like to set up a weekly budget to keep a close eye on your weekly expenses.

 Once you have drawn up a budget you’ll have to work at sticking to it.
 Sticking to a budget can be hard work, especially if you spend money out of habit.
 Here’s some simple tips to help you stick to your budget:

-Remember, things don’t stop here, it’s important to review your budget to ensure it’s working for you and to ensure you are working towards your savings goals.
+Remember, things don’t stop here, it’s important to review your budget to ensure it’s working for you and to ensure you are working towards your goals.